adamjohnlea/discogs-helper/README.md

 ## Features

+- User authentication and personal collections # NEW
 - Search releases by artist/title or UPC/barcode
 - Preview release details before adding to (local) collection - currently not added to discogs
 - Select from available cover images